huynguyen250896/geneSA/README.md

 geneSA(genename = vt, event = df)
 ```
 #### IV.
 Citation
-Please kindly cite the following paper if you use the code, datasets or any results in this repo: </br>
+Please kindly cite the following paper and Star (and Fork, if can) this Github repository if you use the tool in this repo: </br>
 ```sh
 ...
 ```